abhishekchandran/dailyjs/_posts/2014-11-12-node-roundup.md

 [Eskimo](http://eskimo.io/) (GitHub: [niftylettuce/eskimo](https://github.com/niftylettuce/eskimo), License: _MIT_, npm: [eskimo](https://www.npmjs.org/package/eskimo)) by niftylettuce is a framework for Node web applications.
 It has a command-line tool that is used to manage projects, known as _igloos_.
 You can add new models, views, and controllers, or create all three with `mvc`.

 Once you've installed Eskimo with npm, you can generate a new app with `eskimo create projectname`.
-Projects use Express, the [electrolyte](https://www.npmjs.org/package/electrolyte) dependency injection module, and MongoDB.
+Projects use Express, the [electrolyte](https://www.npmjs.org/package/electrolyte) dependency injection module, Redis, and MongoDB.
 You'll need to run `npm install` from the freshly created project to get the dependencies required for running the tests.

 The authors have put sensible commands in `package.json` for `npm start` and `npm test`, so it works like most Node web applications.
 It also has a Vagrant file, so you should be able to test out deploying your applications without too much hassle.